lex-n/IntuneLens/README.md

 - Admin consent granted for those permissions

 ### Installation
-The required modules are available in the PowerShell Gallery, making installation quick and easy.
+The required modules are available in the PowerShell Gallery.
+Installation steps:

 ```powershell